lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 2. Connect MetaMask to your local blockhain, see directions [here](https://asifwaquar.com/connect-metamask-to-localhost/).
 RPC URL is http://127.0.0.1:7545, chain ID is 5777.
 Import the generated local accounts as needed.
 3. Clone this repo and `cd` into the cloned `blockchain-developer-bootcamp-final-project/`
 4. `npm i` - installs the contract dependencies
-5. `truffle migrate --reset` - will deploy `CryptoUnion.sol` onto the local blockchain make it available for use.
+5. `truffle migrate --reset` - will deploy `CryptoUnion.sol` onto the local blockchain and make it available for use.
 6. `truffle test` - run unit tests for the smart contract.
 ### Frontend
 1. Clone this repo and `cd` into the cloned `blockchain-developer-bootcamp-final-project/client`